ON THIS PAGE: You will learn about the different types of treatments doctors use for people with sarcoma. Use the menu to see other pages.

 Before surgery, talk with your health care team about the possible side effects from the specific surgery you will have, including the recovery period.
 Learn more about the basics of cancer surgery.

 Radiation therapy is the use of high-energy x-rays or other particles to destroy cancer cells.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.
-Since sarcomas are rare, it is very important to talk with a radiation oncologist who has experience treating sarcoma.
+Since sarcomas are rare, it is very important to talk with a radiation oncologist who has experience treating sarcomas.

 A radiation therapy regimen, or schedule, usually consists of a specific number of treatments given over a set period of time.